varelaerick/Portfolio/index.md

 <br/>

 ### **Google Ads - Search Queries Clustering**

-* Tested 4 different cluster algos to choose and label the **Search Queries** with the most meaningful cluster model based on the users **Online Behavior** to help online businesses to reduce costs in their campaigns.
+* I tested 4 different cluster somethings to label the **Search Queries** based on the users Online Behavior to help online businesses to reduce costs in their campaigns.
-* The data was exported from **Google Analytics**.
-* Preprocessed the data before de modeling analysing the correlation of the features and normalizing them.
+* The 4 different cluster somethings were: **K Means**, **Spectral Clustering**, **Agglomerative Clustering**, **Gaussian Mixture**.
 * Specified the number of clusters using **Silhouette Score** for each of the cluster algos.
-* Was tested the following cluster algos: **K Means, Spectral Clustering, Agglomerative Clustering, Gaussian Mixture.**
+* All of the algorithms show very good results, but the most important thing was to find the most meaningful cluster.
+We choose the **Gaussian Mixture** for some reasons, detailed in section 9 - The Best Choice.
+* The project is currently being deployed in a web application.
 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/GAds-Search-Queries-Clustering) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/google-ads-search-queries-clustering)